On this page

 - See a different healthcare professional

-In order for the TRUST to fulfil its functions, information may also be shared between various organisations with strict agreements on how it will be used, examples of these include:
+In order for OPTIMUS (PANACEA) to fulfil its functions on behalf of the TRUST, information may also be shared between various organisations with strict agreements on how it will be used, examples of these include:

 Information may also need to be shared with other non-NHS organisations, from which you are receiving care and other agencies that are supporting your care, examples of these include: